Homeschooling in Ft. Lauderdale

 - Access to virtual labs, interactive projects, guided notes, and much more to help improve material, bring concepts to life, and allow students to apply what they’ve learned to real-life situations.

-- All core subjects (math, science, English language arts, social studies and reading) for K through 12th are included, plus 14 high school electives as well as additional premium electives.
+- All core subjects (math, science, English language arts, social studies and reading) for K through 12th are included, plus 14 high school electives as well as additional foreign language courses.

 - Computer game-like lessons that make learning new concepts easier while also emphasizing problem solving skills, lateral thinking, and critical thinking skills.